sapphirepp/sapphirepp/doc/pages/quick-start.md

 @note Due to limitations of @dealii, the maximum computational dimension is
       currently limited to `dim = dim_ps = 3`.
-This means that one either has to assume an at most 2d spatial domain (`dim_cs = 2` $\implies$ `dim_ps =
+This means that one either has to assume an, at most, 2d spatial domain (`dim_cs = 2` $\implies$ `dim_ps =
       3`), or a three-dimensional but momentum independent problem (`dim_ps = dim_cs = 3`).

 ## Implementation {#implementation-quick-start}

-After this somewhat lengthy introduction, lets start to implement the above stated equation in @sapphire.
+After this somewhat lengthy introduction, let's start to implement the above stated equation in @sapphire.
 To this end, we have to modify the `sapphirepp/include/config.h` file.
 This file contains the physical setup for the simulation.
-In total is file is over 600 lines long, but as a user you can ignore most of it as boilerplate code.
-There are only very few lines you have to adapt to your problem, marked with a `// !!!EDIT HERE!!!` comment.
+In total this file is over 600 lines long, but as a user you can ignore most of it as boilerplate code.
+There are in practise very few lines you have to adapt to your problem, marked with a `// !!!EDIT HERE!!!` comment.
 Let's start going through these lines step by step.